pouchdb/pouchdb/docs/_guides/documents.md

 Updating documents correctly
 -----------

 So to update Mittens' age, we will first need to fetch Mittens from the database, to ensure that we have the correct `_rev` before we put him back.
+We don't need to manually assign the `_rev` value here (like we did above), as it is already in the `doc` we're fetching.

 ```js
 // fetch mittens